leenathomas01/leenathomas01/README.md

 ## 🗺️ The Research Index

-To explore the paths, structural maps, and individual project repositories, proceed directly to the central directory:
+To explore the paths, structural maps, and individual project repositories, below is the central directory:

 ### 📂 [leenathomas01/research-index](https://github.com/leenathomas01/Research-index)